Published: 14th November 2024

 AI generated content – Limitations in a limitless world

 Our final leg of the tour was led by true’s Creative Director, Nick Horne.
 Through his creative lens, Nick showcased some of the more whacky and bizarre examples of AI-generated content.
 When the language model has access to a wealth of data, the results can be impressive.
-However, for more niche or unusual creative requests, the outcomes are confused to say the least.
+For a more unusual search term request, like the below example - ' A man with meat strapped to him', the outcomes are confusing, to say the least.

 Big Thinking Genai Meat Image